Sure, Vegas has Usher and Dion and, eventually, Sting.

 Honestly, the Lumberjack Feud is really cool.

-First of all, it’s men and women competing in feats of strength and dexterity, and that’s always fun to watch.
+First of all, it’s men and women in competitive lumberjack events with feats of strength and dexterity.
+And that’s always fun to watch.

 Secondly?
 I get to show off my Monty Python knowledge by reciting the entire tree-listing intro to Michael Palin’s “Lumberjack Song”.